What is equity release?

 A lifetime mortgage is usually designed to run for the rest of your life, until you die or need to go into long-term care.
 If your circumstances change and you'd like to end your lifetime mortgage early, then you may have to pay a substantial early repayment charge.

 The amount of equity you can release depends on several factors such as age, property value and property type.

 To apply for a lifetime mortgage, you'll need to:

 1) Be aged 55 or older (for joint applications, all applicants must be over 55).

 2) Own a home within the UK (excluding the Isle of Man and the Channel Islands) worth £75,000 or more.

 4) Live permanently in your home.
 The property must be your main residence and shouldn't be unoccupied for more than six months at a time.

-5) You are mortgage-free, or have only a small mortgage on your property.
-Not paid off your mortgage?
-No problem you can still apply.
-Any outstanding mortgage debt can be paid off using the money you receive.
+5) You are mortgage-free, or have only a small mortgage remaining on your property.
+Any outstanding mortgage must be repaid from the money you receive.

 How to apply